 An effective sales team is critical to the success of your company if you want a predictable, repeatable, and scalable sales engine.
 Deciding whether you should consider SDR outsourcing or internally hire your SDRs is a decision worth evaluating.
-Today, we’ll walk you through the decision-making process going through three important factors to consider.
+Today, we’ll walk you through the decision-making process of SDR (or BDR) outsourcing going through three important factors to consider.

 What Is an SDR?